Hi, I'm Ummi

 What do I do for a living?

-Ah, the dreaded question.
-But before I answer that, I should probably start by telling you about my university education — I had none.
+First, I should probably mention my university education — I had none.

-Many people slave away for years doing something they don’t particularly enjoy until they realize that that’s not how they want to live.
-I’m just glad I came to that realization earlier on.
+Many people slave away for years doing something they don’t particularly enjoy — until something monumental happens in their life, and they suddenly realize that’s not how they want to live.

-So while you often hear stories of other travel bloggers who finally quit their jobs after having spent a huge chunk of their lives in the corporate world, I was never there in the first place.
-I didn’t sell my house and my car to fund my travels because well, I didn’t have a house or a car to sell.
+So while you often hear stories of other travel bloggers who quit their jobs after having spent a huge chunk of their lives in the corporate world, I was never there in the first place.

 How do I afford travel?

-I wish I could say that I’m earning enough money from this blog to fund all my travels.
-Well, that’s the dream anyway, but blogging is a long-term investment, so it will probably take awhile.
-Currently, I’m working on an article about how I can afford to travel despite only working minimum-wage jobs and being unemployed most of the time.
+Currently, I’m working on an article about how I afford travel despite only working minimum-wage jobs and being unemployed most of the time.
 I’ll post the link here once it’s done.
 Keep checking this space!

 What made me start this blog?